ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 What would our test do if, due to a bug, receive was called with a different string?

-The answer is that, instead of failing due to the verification
+The answer is that, instead of failing due to the verification:

 ```java
     Mockito.verify(subscriber).receive(message);